 • Pros: intensive language; cons: competitive

-Schedule CGE advising appointment and open your application only after discussing your first and backup program.
+Schedule CGE advising appointments and an interview.
+We will open your application only after discussing your first and backup program.

 Submit your full application by advertised deadlines; these are firm with no exceptions.